It can be hard to know where to start when finding entry level jobs, there are many things to consider, from deciding what graduat

 For a support role you will likely receive training that is specific to the software you’re supporting.
 However, it’s useful to at least have a background in IT – A-levels and / or a degree in Computing, Computer Science or Software Engineering will help you to stand out from the crowd.

 Individuals working in client services graduate jobs in FinTech act as the vital point of liaison between the company and its clients / customers.
 They will usually handle inbound inquiries, respond to any issues that arise, and manage relationships – essential for FinTech companies whose service or product is used by a range of clients.

 There is no specific degree required to work in client services jobs in FinTech – in fact, the best thing is that the role can suit a real range of people with very different skill sets.

 Now that we’ve looked at the key skills and qualifications you need to work in certain graduate jobs in FinTech - how do you get your foot in the door?

-One of the most popular ways of getting a graduate job in FinTech is through an internship (which may develop into a permanent role) - particularly common with large banks and other financial services.
+One of the most popular ways of getting into FinTech as a career is through an internship (which may develop into a permanent role) - particularly common with large banks and other financial services.

 Another way to break into the industry is through a graduate scheme, which many big FinTech companies will offer to train people up to eventually move into a permanent role.

-However, internships and graduate schemes are very competitive – and one great way you can stand out from the crowd is to provide a portfolio of your work wherever possible.
+However, internships and graduate schemes are very competitive – and one alternative, but arguably just as successful, way you can stand out from the crowd is to provide a portfolio of your work wherever possible.
 Any practical experience you can get on top of your education will also elevate your application above those who only have classroom experience.